 Directors receive compensation under the Company's Non-Employee Director Compensation Plan.
-During 2011, all directors who were not officers or employees of the Company were paid the following fees: an annual board retainer of \$40,000 and \$1,750 per each board meeting attended.
-The Audit Committee Chairman received an additional \$30,000 retainer.
-Other committee Chairmen received an additional \$12,000 annual retainer.
+During 2012, all directors who were not officers or employees of the Company were paid the following fees: an annual board retainer of \$40,000 and \$1,750 per each board meeting attended.
+The Audit Committee Chairman received an additional \$30,000 annual committee retainer.
+Other committee Chairmen received an additional \$12,000 annual committee retainer.
 Committee members (non-chairman) received an additional \$6,000 annual retainer for each committee served.
 All committee members received \$1,250 for each meeting attended.
 Non-employee directors who become directors during the year receive a pro rata portion of these annual retainers.
 The Company reimburses non-employee directors for travel and lodging expenses incurred in connection with meeting attendance.
 In addition, non-employee directors receive an annual award of restricted stock.
-In 2011, this award was \$100,000.
+In 2012, this award was \$100,000.

-Compensation earned for director service in 2011 is set forth in the following table.
-Other than the restricted stock awards, all amounts were paid in cash.
+Compensation earned for director service in 2012 is set forth in the following table.
+Other than the annual restricted stock award, all amounts were paid in cash.